Portrait from the History of the City of Washington, It's Men and Institutions (1903).

-Following his marriage Hine and his wife moved to Coldwater, Michigan, where in August 1861 he signed on for service in the "Northwestern Rifle Regiment", later to be called the 44th Illinois Infantry.
+Following his marriage, Hine and his wife moved to Coldwater, Michigan, where he practiced law for a time and in August 1861 signed on for service in the "Northwestern Rifle Regiment", later to be called the 44th Illinois Infantry.
 Hine's Civil War service would see him attain the rank of Lieutenant in that unit's Co.
 B and he saw action at the Battle of Pea Ridge in northwestern Arkansas.
 He would resign from service in April 1862, due to "the loss of his voice", a problem that would continue to plague him for the remainder of his life.

 Lemon G. Hine as he appeared early in his life.